 “The Bohannons had three daughters.
 One married a renowned Baptist minister.
 All that Lou Mae knows about him was his name was Ed Knight.
 Another daughter married a ‘Mr. Vaugn,’ and lived her whole life in the house.
 She had two sons, one who was Billy Vaugn, who was press secretary to Vice President Alban Barkley.
 The last daughter, Charlotte, married Boles.
 Boles worked in Washington.
 DC, but couldn’t afford to take Charlotte with him, so she stayed at the house with her parents.

-“Eventually Mr. Boles and his wife tool over the Brown Street home and Mr. Boles remodeled the house.
-‘When Mr. Boles redid the home, for the 1950s, he put a bathroom for every bedroom,’ Lou Mae said.
+“Eventually Mr. Boles and his wife took over the Brown Street home and Mr. Boles remodeled the house.
+‘When Mr. Boles redid the home, in the 1950s, he put a bathroom for every bedroom,’ Lou Mae said.
 ‘It’s a very versatile old house.
 They did a beautiful job planning the layout.’

 “Everywhere there are things to remind of the previous owners.
 In one upstairs room, tiled in black and white, are splatters of paint, left by Charlotte, an avid artist.
 The Johnsons even found paintings left by her that now hang in her home.
 Local author, Joseph Altsheler, was an uncle to Mr. Boles by marriage.